 It’s a bold claim but one that it is generally accepted by some of the WordPress community’s most respected users and developers.
 For instance, as of 31st October 2012 WooThemes deprecated SEO functionality within their themes due to SEO by Yoast being “more beneficial” to WordPress users.
 WooThemes handing over the SEO reins to another developer is a bold sign of their faith in Yoast’s plugin and an indication of how loved it is.

-If you’d like to know more about SEO by Yoast then check out the following two posts here on WPExplorer:
+If you’d like to know more about SEO by Yoast then check our guide on common WordPress SEO mistakes.

 4. Don’t Categorize and Tag Prolifically